 The iMotions EEG module offers several tools and capabilities for you to get up and running with EEG research quickly, and is able to carry out some of this data processing automatically.
 Below we will go through the ways in which the EEG module can help advance research.

 EEG data analysis can admittedly be a complex process, which is why iMotions has several features designed to reduce the burden of this step.

 Frontal alpha asymmetry, a measure used as a proxy for feelings of approach or avoidance, is typically used to provide an assessment of how appealing or repellent a stimulus is.
 This and power spectral density (PSD) can be automatically calculated in iMotions, and the R code used to build the analysis is fully available and transparent.

-Other manufacturers, such as ABM and Emotiv may also provide the capability to calculate proprietary metrics – such as levels of drowsiness or engagement.
+Other manufacturers, such as ABM may also provide the capability to calculate proprietary metrics – such as levels of drowsiness or engagement.
 These metrics are also provided within the iMotions software, giving you easy access to detailed insights.